-Introduction
+1 Introduction

 his study intends to look at organizational culture and its impact on employees' performance in the organization.
-Organizational Culture can defined as "the personality of an organization, reflecting the artifacts, Espouse values, assumptions, and norms of people within the organization as well as their behaviors (Mishra, 2009).
+Organizational Culture can be defined as "the personality of an organization, reflecting the artifacts, Espouse values, assumptions, and norms of people within the organization as well as their behaviors ??Mishra, 2009).
 According to Juneja (2015), Organization culture refers to the beliefs and principles of a particular organization.
 Understanding the relationship between an employee's performance and culture of the organization is crucial.
-Marcoulides and Heck (1993) showed that culture, as reflected in task organization, had a positive direct effect performance.
-The culture followed by the organization has a deep impact on the employees and their they are negotiating.
-Culture affects the way we communicate and with one another within or outside reflects organization.
-Organizational culture organization's vision, values, business ethics, beliefs, personalities and even the traits of the organization's founders and the management.
-According to Griffin and Pustay (1999), components of culture in any region or relationship amongst themselves.
+Marcoulides and Heck (1993) showed that culture, as reflected in task organization, had a positive direct effect on performance.
+The culture followed by the organization has a deep impact on the employees and their relationship amongst themselves.
 Every organization has a unique culture making it different from the other and giving it a sense of direction.
 The employees need to understand the culture of their workplace to adjust well (Juneja, 2015).
 There are two types of organization culture: Strong Organization Culture where employees adjust well, respect the organization's policies, adhere to the guidelines, enjoy working, take every assignment as a new learning accept their roles and responsibilities willingly whereas in weak Organization Culture individuals accept their responsibilities out of fear of superiors and harsh policies, employees do things out of compulsion, and they see their organization as a mere source of earning money and have no personal attachment to it (Juneja, 2015).